 Please give your machine a quick descale to see if this fixes the problem, before continuing with the steps below.

 Not sure what descaling product to use?
-We’ve reviewed the best descaling products for your coffee machine here, and found the De’longhi EcoDecalk is both the best bank for your buck and best for the environment!
+We’ve reviewed the best descaling products for your coffee machine here, and found the De’longhi EcoDecalk is both the best bang for your buck and best for the environment!
 You can pick up a big bottle for as little as $18 from Amazon.

 Step 2: Is the water leaking from the capsule holder?